X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim14cameradelay.md

 The [**Lerp**](https://en.wikipedia.org/wiki/Linear_interpolation) function is one of the coolest functions in MonoGame.
 You can specify 2 Quaternions to the Lerp method, and specify that you want to know what is 10% between the two values.
 This is what is done in the line above.

-Even better, in MonoGame the Vector2, Vector3, Vector4, Matrix, Quaternion and maybe even some more objects have a [**Lerp function**](https://en.wikipedia.org/wiki/Linear_interpolation).
+Even better, in MonoGame the Vector2, Vector3, Vector4, Matrix, Quaternion, and maybe even some more objects have a [**Lerp function**](https://en.wikipedia.org/wiki/Linear_interpolation).

-> So as an example you can better visualize, if you have two Vector2s: V1 = (10,50) and V2 = (20,100), if you use the line Vector2.Lerp(V1,V2,0.2f), this will give you 20% between V1 and V2, which is in this case (12,60).
-You will definitely going to use this function a LOT when you create a game.
+> So as an example you can better visualize if you have two Vector2s: V1 = (10,50) and V2 = (20,100) if you use the line Vector2.Lerp(V1,V2,0.2f), this will give you 20% between V1 and V2, which is in this case (12,60).
+You will definitely are going to use this function a LOT when you create a game.

-Well that is all there is to it, I wish it were more complicated but the Lerp function rally takes care of the difficult part for us.
+Well, that is all there is to it, I wish it were more complicated but the Lerp function rally takes care of the difficult part for us.
 When you run this code, you will see your camera follows your xwing much smoother.

 ![Lerp](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA2-14Lerp1.gif?raw=true)

 This concludes the second series of MonoGame tutorials.
-You have come a long way, from drawing a simple triangle, to a real flight simulator!
+You have come a long way, from drawing a simple triangle to a real flight simulator!
 Of course, this is not the endpoint, so after you take a break, there’s a 3rd series waiting for you.
 This 3rd series will introduce you to HLSL, which is where the fun really begins.

 ## Exercises